Chetan Bhagat

 Chetan Prakash Bhagat (born 22 April 1974) is an Indian author, columnist, screenwriter, and YouTuber.
-He was included in Time magazine’s list of the 100 Most Influential People in the World in 2010.
-Several of his novels have been adapted into films, including One Night at the Call Center and Half Girlfriend.
+He was included in Time magazine's list of the 100 Most Influential People in the World in 2010.
+Several of his novels have been adapted into films, including One Night at the Call Center, Half Girlfriend, 2 states, 3 Idiots.

 Early life and education

-Bhagat was raised in a traditional Punjabi Hindu family.
+Chetan Bhagat was raised in a traditional Punjabi Hindu family.
 His father was a lieutenant colonel in the Indian Army, and his mother worked as a scientist at the Indian Agricultural Research Institute in New Delhi.
 Bhagat attended the Army Public School, Dhaula Kuan, where he developed an interest in writing and contributed jokes to the school magazine.

 In 1995, Bhagat graduated with a Bachelor's of Technology degree in Mechanical Engineering from the Indian Institute of Technology, Delhi.
-He then attended the IIM Ahmedabad (IIMA), receiving a degree in Business Administration with a specialization in marketing in 1997.
+He then attended the IIM Ahmedabad (IIMA), receiving a degree in Business Administration with a specialisation in marketing in 1997.
 In 2018, IIMA awarded him the Young Alumni Achiever's Award in the Arts & Entertainment category.

 Career

 Banking

 Before becoming a full-time writer, Chetan Bhagat spent nearly 11 years working as an investment banker, primarily in Hong Kong.
 He began his banking career at Peregrine Investments Holdings in Canada, which ceased operations after six months.
 He then joined Goldman Sachs in Hong Kong, working there for several years.
 Later, he moved to Deutsche Bank in Mumbai, where he was a director.

-During his time at Goldman Sachs, Bhagat wrote his first novel, Five Point Someone (2004),and his second novel, One Night at the Call Center (2005).
+During his time at Goldman Sachs, Bhagat wrote his first novel, Five Point Someone (2004), and his second novel, One Night at the Call Center (2005).
 In March 2008, Bhagat returned to India as a director at Deutsche Bank in Mumbai.
 The same year, his third novel, The 3 Mistakes of My Life (2008), was published.
 Following the commercial success of the novel, Bhagat left his banking career to become a full-time author.